TherapyNottingham/TN2021/content/faq/location.md

 - Eldon Chambers is approximately 200m from the Old Market Square in Nottingham City Centre.
 - Starting outside of the Council House, walk along the left side of the square (South Parade) towards the fountains (away from the Council House).
 - Turn left onto Wheeler Gate.
-- Eldon Chambers is on the right hand side between Cafe Nero and Specsavers.
+- Eldon Chambers is on the right-hand side between Cafe Nero and Specsavers.

 ## Getting to us - by bus
 - The closest bus stop will vary depending on which route you are using.
 All City Centre stops will be relatively close.